biodataprog/GEN220_2022/docs/Resources/Syllabus.md

 this course is to provide an opportunity for graduate students with no computer science background to learn the basic skills of handling high throughput biological data.
-It covers the Linux/Unix environment and the importance of the com1mand line interface; the Python programming language; program design, implementation, and testing; BioPython;
+It covers the Linux/Unix environment and the importance of the command line interface; the Python programming language; program design, implementation, and testing; BioPython;
-Strategies for analyzing genome resequencing, RNASeq, sequencing data.
+Strategies for analyzing genome resequencing, RNASeq, and microbiome sequencing data.
 Students build hands-on skills by analyzing real high throughput biological data through homework assignments and team projects.